 Saudi Arabia's economy may be adversely affected by worsening global economic conditions and external shocks, including the continuing impact of the global financial crisis of 2008-9 and those that could be caused by future significant economic difficulties of its major regional trading partners or by more general "contagion" effects, which could have a material adverse effect on Saudi Arabia's economic growth.
 In a referendum held in June 2016, voters in United Kingdom voted to exit the European Union.
 The results of the referendum led to a significant depreciation of the pound sterling against other major currencies and created volatility on most major stock exchanges around the world.
 To the extent that such economic uncertainty continues or the process of the United Kingdom's expected exit from the European Union causes further economic uncertainty and disruption in the global financial markets, this may have adverse consequences for the global economy.
+Additionally, an inward global shift in trade policies, including towards protectionism (particularly among the Kingdom's key trading partners), could result in lower global growth due to reduced trade, migration and cross-border investment flows, and could in turn slow non-oil growth in the Kingdom.
+In addition, a global economic downturn could impact global demand for oil and oil prices.
+See "-Saudi Arabia's economy and the Government is substantially dependent upon the oil sector and is adversely affected by a low oil price environment" above.
 No assurance can be given that a further global economic downturn or financial crisis will not occur and, to the extent that further instability in the global financial markets occurs, it is likely that this would have an adverse effect on the Saudi Arabian financial sector and economy.